gsauthof/cmake-ragel/README.md

 ## Examples

-The example `CMakeLists.cmake` project shows how to use the `FindRAGEL.cmake` module (additional comments are in the module itself).
+The example `CMakeLists.txt` project shows how to use the `FindRAGEL.cmake` module (additional comments are in the module itself).
 It builds 2 Ragel example programs (located in the `example` sub-directory).